wna624/Group09MoodTracker/README.txt

 Sunny Side
 By Group 9

-Adam Galindo - Gitbhub: agalindo96
+Adam Galindo - Github: agalindo96
-Daniel Lugo-Diaz - Gitbhub: lugo-1
+Daniel Lugo-Diaz - Github: lugo-1
-Samantha Murray - Gitbhub: smurray769
+Samantha Murray - Github: smurray769
-Krupa Patel - Gitbhub: wna624
+Krupa Patel - Github: wna624
 Calib Rife

 This app will help users gain insight into what is affecting their mood.
 It will help motivate them to be